Amongst the myriad property statistics available these days is one that sometimes is given too much attention if you ask me.

 Let’s consider first home buyers back in the GFC who took advantage of the First Home Owners Boost and bought up more affordable property.

-In our example above, perhaps there was eight sales around the $400,000 to $500,000 mark out of the original 11, which would have seen the median house price “plummet” on paper.
+In our example above, perhaps there were eight sales around the $400,000 to $500,000 mark out of the original 11, which would have seen the median house price “plummet” on paper.

 Of course, that didn’t happen, it was just that more affordable properties sold which temporarily dragged the median price down.